KSU-CS-Software-Engineering/cs-student-portal/README.md

 # CS Student Portal
 Advising and Flowchart System for K-State Engineering

-See [DEVELOPING.md](./DEVELOPING.md) for instructions on configuring the development environment
+See [DEVELOPING.md](./DEVELOPING.md) for instructions on configuring the development environment.

+For code style guide see [CONTRIBUTING.md](./CONTRIBUTING.md).

 # CIS 642/643 team project